curiouslychris/smooch-docs/pages/guide/api-quickstart.md

 The smooch-core package will handle creating an app scope JWT and authenticating calls to the REST API.

-Install it with npm `npm i smooch-core`
+Install it with npm `npm install smooch-core`

 ## Send a message to a user with the REST API